 Interstate 395 Maine

 The northernmost branch of I-95, Interstate 395 constitutes a cross town route from Bangor International Airport (BGR), U.S. 2 (Hammond Street) and Interstate 95 east to Brewer and U.S. 1A (Wilson Street).
-The freeway provides access to Downtown Bangor and the Brewer city center in addition to a trucking corridor east to U.S. 1A and Maine 9.
+The freeway provides access to Downtown Bangor and the Brewer city center in addition to a trucking corridor east to U.S. 1A and Route 9.

 I-395/Route 9 connector

 The I-395/Route 9 Transportation Study EA transitioned into a full environmental impact statement on October 11, 2005 due to potential wetland impacts.
 A Draft Environmental Impact Statement was released for the proposed route in March 2012.
 It included four alternatives including a no-build option.
 MaineDOT and the FHWA identified Alternative 2B-2 as the Preferred Alternative.
 2B-2 consists of a route running northeast from a reconfigured interchange with U.S. 1A (Wilson Street) along the Bangor Hydro-Electric Company utility easement to Route 9 at a T intersection west of Chemo Pond Road.
 The connector outlines a controlled access highway with two lanes built within a 200 foot right of way.1 The corridor includes bridges Eastern Avenue and Mann Hill Road over the connector and underpasses for Lambert Road and Levenseller Road.
-No access points between U.S. 1A and Maine 9 are included in the alternative.2
+No access points between U.S. 1A and Route 9 are included in the alternative.2

 High Priority Corridor